What is Power Factor?

 What Causes Poor Power Factor

 Electric equipment consists of capacitive loads, resistive loads, and inductive loads.
 Capacitive loads mainly include capacitors that are installed to start motors or to control power factor.
 This will be discussed in greater detail later.

 Resistive loads are generated by incandescent lighting, electric resistance heating, and electric ovens and ranges.
 These operate at nearly 100 percent electrical efficiency and, therefore, have a power factor approaching 1.00.
 This electrical usage or resistive current is recorded in kilowatts on our standard meter and is referred to as real power (kW).
 Real power is consumed as this current converts energy into useful work.

-Since a standard kilowatt-hour (kWh) meter cannot measure inductive power requiring magnetizing current, Duquesne Light installs an additional meter, known as a reactive meter, to measure the inductive power supplied as the magnetizing current.
+Since a standard kilowatt-hour (kWh) meter cannot measure inductive power requiring magnetizing current, DLC installs an additional meter, known as a reactive meter, to measure the inductive power supplied as the magnetizing current.
 You will notice this second meter next to the demand meter at your facility.
-The combination of the kWh meter and the reactive meter allows Duquesne Light to determine a power factor multiplier that increases as the power factor decreases.
+The combination of the kWh meter and the reactive meter allows DLC to determine a power factor multiplier that increases as the power factor decreases.

 Power factor can be corrected by installing capacitors.
-This is the easiest way to reduce or “correct” your power factor multiplier to 1.00.
-Capacitors supply reactive power, reducing the magnetizing current burden on Duquesne Light’s electrical distribution and generation system.
+This is the easiest way to reduce or "correct" your power factor multiplier to 1.00.
+Capacitors supply reactive power, reducing the magnetizing current burden on DLC's electrical distribution and generation system.
 They are typically installed after our meters on your main service but may also be installed directly at the inductive load causing the problem, for example, on large motors.
-If sized properly, capacitors can restore your service’s power factor multiplier to 1.00, which reduces the total power drawn from Duquesne Light’s distribution system and subsequently increases available system capacity.
+If sized properly, capacitors can restore your service's power factor multiplier to 1.00, which reduces the total power drawn from DLC's distribution system and subsequently increases available system capacity.